ashstarr/ashstarr/README.md

 I am a former international athlete competing for Great Britain at a junior level at sprint and marathon kayaking, winning many national titles and came 9th in the Junior World Marathon Championships.
 I am also passionate about supporting charitable causes, following university, I wanted to experience conservation and third world development.
 I volunteered for Students Partnerships Worldwide.
 I had to raise £2,500 to take part.
 I spent six months in Uganda learning and then teaching sustainable organic farming in a remote village.
 Since then I have raised nearly £20,000 for other causes by taking on endurance challenges from cycling from Lands End to John O’Groats to completing the national three peaks challenge.

+### 🌱 I’m currently learning ...
+I am currently on a software engineering bootcamp.
+During the bootcamp I’ll be learning the following skills:
+- Learning to code in Python
+- How to create webpages using HTML and styling them with CSS as well as learning how to do this faster with Bootstrap
+- Using Django to build web applications
+- How to build databases using SQL, MySQL and SQLite and get applications built using python to interact with them.

+I’ll also be learning how to design, plan, build, test, debug, refactor, deploy and maintain a software system as well as how to use Git for version control.